Grantee Directory

 Consortium for Policy Research in Education

-Conduct qualitative and quantitative research in to high-poverty New York City schools to evaluate the impact on student literacy achievement of combining a blended and personalized approach with content-rich literacy
+To conduct qualitative and quantitative research in to high-poverty New York City schools to evaluate the impact on student literacy achievement of combining a blended and personalized approach with content-rich literacy.

 Grant amount: $1,000,000